JacobStephens2/game-planning-api/README.md

 # Game Planning App Back End

-This is the back end of the Game Planning App.
+This is the back end of the Game Planning App, providing data which can be used for planning game events.

 ## Endpoints